 Facts About Duxbury Beach

-Duxbury Beach is owned by the Duxbury Beach Reservation, Inc., a Massachusetts charitable corporation.
-The Reservation’s mission is to preserve Duxbury Beach to safeguard the adjacent bays and mainland, protect wildlife and vegetation, and provide recreational opportunities for all.
+Duxbury Beach is owned by Duxbury Beach Reservation, Inc., a Massachusetts charitable corporation.
+The Reservation’s mission is to preserve Duxbury Beach to safeguard the adjacent bays and mainland, protect wildlife and vegetation while welcoming the public to enjoy.

-In 2019, Duxbury Beach Reservation, Inc. celebrates its 100th anniversary of owning and preserving Duxbury Beach.
+In 2019, Duxbury Beach Reservation, Inc. celebrated its 100th anniversary of owning and preserving Duxbury Beach.

 In 1919, eighteen Duxbury summer residents, fearing Duxbury Beach would become overdeveloped, raised enough money to purchase Duxbury Beach and thus the Duxbury Beach Association was formed.
 In 1974 the Association transferred ownership of the beach to Duxbury Beach Reservation, Inc. to continue the mission of preservation.